c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ### Lab Introduction

-Thank you for joining today’s Code to Cloud hands on lab with Prisma Cloud.
+Thank you for joining today's Code to Cloud hands on lab with Prisma Cloud.
 The lab will focus on the ways that Prisma Cloud can help you secure applications from code to cloud.

 Before we begin the lab let's start with a brief overview of the scenario to help frame the